NiLuJe/kfmon/README.md

 # How do I uninstall this?

-You'll have to delete a few things manually, ideally over SSH:
+There is a *KFMon-Uninstaller.zip* package available in the MobileRead thread.
+Inside, you'll find a *KoboRoot.tgz* that will automate much of this.
+(It will leave whatever's in ```/mnt/onboard/.adds/kfmon``` untouched).

+## I want to do it manually!

+You absolutely can, and here's how (ideally over SSH):

 The file ```/etc/udev/rules.d/99-kfmon.rules``` (which may not exist anymore, depending on which version of KFMon you were running).

 And the folders ```/usr/local/kfmon``` & ```/mnt/onboard/.adds/kfmon```.

-Optionally, you might also want to restore a vanilla version of ```/etc/init.d/on-animator.sh``` (f.g., [commit 8710a31](https://github.com/NiLuJe/kfmon/commit/8710a31d2e6d998ba315bafff37fd4ba8d1cc7a1) features one such version), although nothing untoward will happen if you don't.
+Optionally, you might also want to restore a vanilla version of ```/etc/init.d/on-animator.sh``` (f.g., [as found here](https://github.com/NiLuJe/kfmon/blob/master/scripts/uninstall/on-animator.sh)), although nothing untoward will happen if you don't.

 # Things to watch out for